StuartWhi/hello-world/README.md

 # hello-world
-Just a quick into to learn the site
+Just a quick intro to learn the site